jp-ryuji/go-arch-patterns/docs/golang.md

 This project uses [Dockertest](https://github.com/ory/dockertest) for integration testing with a PostgreSQL database.
 The integration tests are tagged with `//go:build integration` and are only run when the `-tags=integration` flag is provided.

-When adding new database models, they must be registered in the `allModels` slice in `internal/infrastructure/postgres/repository/testutil/testutil.go` to ensure they are migrated during test setup.

 ### Mocking

 This project uses [gomock](https://github.com/uber-go/mock) for mocking dependencies in tests.